Infinitely wildly ramified arboreal representations for postcritically finite polynomials with potential good reduction: Proof of the Main Theorem

 \section{Proof of the Main Theorem}

-Now that we have proved Theorem \ref{thm: InfinitelyRamifiedLocalField}, we are ready to apply it Theorem \ref{thm: InfinitelyRamified}.
-The only things stopping us from immediately doing this are the additional assumptions that $f^n(z)-a$ has $d^n$ distinct roots for all $n$, and that $f$ fixes $0$ and all of its coefficients have positive valuation.
-In order to reduce to the case where this is true, we must first prove the following lemma.
+Now that we have proved Theorem \ref{thm:InfinitelyRamifiedLocalField}, we are ready to apply it to prove Theorem \ref{thm:InfinitelyRamified}.
+The only things stopping us from immediately doing this are some mild additional assumptions on $f$.
+However, we can replace $f$ with an appropriate $\Kbar$-conjugate and replace the base point with an element in its iterated preimage set under $f$ in order to force it to satisfy the conditions necessary to apply Theorem \ref{thm:InfinitelyRamifiedLocalField}.